Tusamarco/benchmarktools/docs/HOW_TO.md

-# How to prepare the Benchmark environment
+# How to: prepare the Benchmark environment

 ## Overview
 Before you even start I suggest you to read [this page with concepts](concepts.md) and example of [action plan](plan.md)